 Dumb Muscle: Tidal Wave, most emblematically.
 Transforming into an entire battleship, he towers above every other Decepticon (or Autobot for that matter), and while his processor doesn't pack much power he's not so much stupid as he is single-minded and easily frustrated.
 His Pokémon Speak tendencies don't help the image of him as a complete knucklehead, either.
 Cyclonus and Demolishor both have some traits of this as well.

-Family Unfriendly Death: Prime and Smokescreen.
+Family-Unfriendly Death: Prime and Smokescreen.
 Especially Smokescreen.
 Thrust being crushed to death from the feet up would also count.
-Though he can't beat Starscream, ole Screamer had two unfriendly deaths!
+Though he can't beat Starscream, ole Screamer had two!
 First he gets blasted like Smokescreen (though messing with the timeline saved him), then impaled by Megatron and disintegrated by Unicron.

 Gas Lighting: Megatron manages to get the Decepticons (including Starscream himself) to think Starscream is crazy, in order to get the Star Saber from him.

 The Mole: Like you wouldn't believe.
 First, Scavenger is a mole for the Autobots, then Sideways shows up.
 First he poses as an Autobot, 'reveals' himself to be a Decepticon, and stays there for a while, lowering morale and messing with their heads.
 Later, he is uncovered as a servant of Unicron, sent to infiltrate and disrupt both factions.
 Later, he appears to Thrust, and convinces him to become the new mole for Unicron.